 These 1970s T-Bucket plans by a company called “Ohio Street T’s” first came on the hot rod scene back in 1976 through a few small space ads in Rod Action magazine.
 This was about one year after the California Custom Roadsters (CCR) T-Bucket Chassis Plans were introduced.

 Intended to be a budget T-Bucket plan set, compared to CCR’s more detailed plans, the Ohio Street T’s plans were peppered with misspellings and typos.
-But we’ve cleaned most of that up.
+But we’ve cleaned up most of that.
 After all, they were produced by a 1970s T-Bucket builder, not a writer.

 1970s T-Bucket Plans Tips & Tricks to Help You Build Today